Hypertriglyceridemia

 Hypertriglyceridemia is the presence of high amounts of triglycerides in the blood.
 Triglycerides are the most abundant fatty molecule in most organisms.
 Hypertriglyceridemia occurs in various physiologic conditions and in various diseases, and high triglyceride levels are associated with atherosclerosis, even in the absence of hypercholesterolemia (high cholesterol levels) and predispose to cardiovascular disease.

-Chronically elevated serum triglyceride levels are a component of metabolic syndrome and non-alcoholic fatty liver disease (NAFLD), both of which typically involve obesity and contribute significantly to cardiovascular mortality in industrialised countries as of 2021.
+Chronically elevated serum triglyceride levels are a component of metabolic syndrome and metabolic dysfunction-associated steatotic liver disease, both of which typically involve obesity and contribute significantly to cardiovascular mortality in industrialised countries as of 2021.
 Extreme triglyceride levels also increase the risk of acute pancreatitis.

 Hypertriglyceridemia itself is usually symptomless, although high levels may be associated with skin lesions known as xanthomas.

 Signs and symptoms

 Most people with elevated triglycerides experience no symptoms.
-Some forms of primary hypertriglyceridemia can lead to specific symptoms: both familial chylomicronemia and primary mixed hyperlipidemia include skin symptoms (eruptive xanthoma), eye abnormalities (lipemia retinalis), hepatosplenomegaly (enlargement of the liver and spleen), and neurological symptoms.
+Some forms of primary hypertriglyceridemia can lead to specific symptoms: both familial chylomicronemia and primary mixed hyperlipidemia include skin symptoms (eruptive xanthoma), eye abnormalities (lipaemia retinalis), hepatosplenomegaly (enlargement of the liver and spleen), and neurological symptoms.
 Some experience attacks of abdominal pain that may be mild episodes of pancreatitis.
 Eruptive xanthomas are 2–5 mm papules, often with a red ring around them, that occur in clusters on the skin of the trunk, buttocks and extremities.
 Familial dysbetalipoproteinemia causes larger, tuberous xanthomas; these are red or orange and occur on the elbows and knees.
 Palmar crease xanthomas may also occur.

 The diagnosis is made on blood tests, often performed as part of screening.
-Once diagnosed, other blood tests are usually required to determine whether the raised triglyceride level is caused by other underlying disorders ("secondary hypertriglyceridemia") or whether no such underlying cause exists ("primary hypertriglyceridaemia").
+Once diagnosed, other blood tests are usually required to determine whether the raised triglyceride level is caused by other underlying disorders ("secondary hypertriglyceridemia") or whether no such underlying cause exists ("primary hypertriglyceridemia").
 There is a hereditary predisposition to both primary and secondary hypertriglyceridemia.

 Acute pancreatitis may occur in people whose triglyceride levels are above 1000 mg/dL (11.3 mmol/L).
 Hypertriglyceridemia is associated with 1–4% of all cases of pancreatitis.
 The symptoms are similar to pancreatitis secondary to other causes, although the presence of xanthomas or risk factors for hypertriglyceridemia may offer clues.